The First-Year Seminar is the foundational course in the core curriculum. FYS is required for all first-year students.

 Our FAQ answers many of the questions students typically have about FYS.

 First-Year Seminar is taught by five full-time Lecturers and an interdisciplinary Teaching Academy drawn from across the College's departments.
-Comprising past, current, and future FYS instructors, the Teaching Academy provides an opportunity for faculty from across Columbia College Chicago's three schools and nineteen departments to come together to share their creative, scholarly, and pedagogical expertise.
+Comprising past, current, and future FYS instructors, the Teaching Academy provides an opportunity for faculty from across Columbia College Chicago to come together to share their creative, scholarly, and pedagogical expertise.

 Read our FAQ.